danieljharvey/website-face/posts/2018-11-03-typeclasses-eq.markdown

 data BetterHorse = Tiny | Average | Huge
 ```

 Let's not make the same mistake this time - let's make an instance of the `Eq` typeclass for them.
+We are going to implement `==` which has a type of `a -> a -> Bool`.

 ```haskell
 instance Eq BetterHorse where